 - Select the View tab to preview the report.
-The report appears similar as follows:
+Designer displays the report similar as follows:

 The report displays as expected.
 We can print it to make the customer contact card now.

-- Select File > Options again to enable the Insert field name label with field option in the Component category, so that later when you add fields to reports, their name labels can be added automatically.
+- Select File > Options again to enable the Insert field name label with field option in the Component category, so that later when you add fields to reports, Designer will add their name labels automatically.

 If the report does not look correct, you can compare it to the final version of the report included in Designer.
 To do this, save and close your current catalog, and then open the JinfonetGourmetJava.cat catalog file located at